Magic Tree House: A Ghost Tale for Mr. Dickens JR.

 The urchins steal the bag from Jack and Annie, along with the magic violin and research book.
 A chase ensues, and when Jack wrestles the bag back, the urchins cleverly turn the tables and accuse Jack and Annie of being the thieves ("Stop Thief!").
 Jack and Annie are cornered by a large group of Street Vendors, and a Policeman comes to arrest them.
 Jack and Annie see Charles on the street and call out for his help.
 Dickens tells the policeman that the bag does indeed belong to Jack and Annie because he saw them with it in his study earlier.
 He chastises the Policeman (and the Crowd!) for judging hard-working children based solely on their appearance and reminds them that goodness dresses in rags and patches as often as it does in velvet and silk.
 Dickens invites Jack and Annie to join him for a meal at the Purple Peacock Inn and Dickens is treated like royalty by the Restaurant Workers and Patrons ("Right This Way").
 Tiny Tim and his mother, Roberta, beg at the door of the inn for a crust of bread, but Mr. Pinch, the owner, staunchly refuses.
 When Charles challenges him to be more generous, Pinch expresses his disgust for Charles' charitable attitude ("Bah!
 Humbug!").

-Shaken by Mr. Pinch s spiteful callousness, Charles leaves the restaurant in a daze, haunted by imaginary voices of all the sad, lonely children of London ("Who Will Hear My Song?").
+Shaken by Mr. Pinch's spiteful callousness, Charles leaves the restaurant in a daze, haunted by imaginary voices of all the sad, lonely children of London ("Who Will Hear My Song?").
 Jack and Annie catch up with Charles, and he tells them about his own difficult childhood.
 Feeling that his work is meaningless in the face of all the suffering in the world, Charles declares that he shall write no more!
 Jack and Annie begin to try to change his mind but, claiming he needs to be alone, Charles begs them to leave him.

 Jack is worried that he and Annie will fail in their mission, but Annie has an idea: they will use the magic violin to help him!
 With Jack playing and Annie singing, they summon the Green Ghost, White Ghost and Black Ghost ("Come Three Ghosts"), who magically create visions for Charles to witness, including Queen Victoria reading Oliver Twist and Dickens' daughter, Mary, weeping near a tombstone.
 Ultimately, they convince him that his writing can have a positive effect, bringing joy and comfort to millions and inspiring them to consider the plight of others less fortunate.